i18next/react-i18next-gitbook/latest/trans-component.md

 ### Using with lists \(v10.5.0\)

-You can still use Array.map as children, to map dynamic content into components, using an extra option on the wrapper:
+You can still use `Array.map()` to turn dynamic content into nodes, using an extra option on a wrapping element:

 ```jsx
 <Trans i18nKey="list_map">